Rookout/docs/docs/agent-setup.md

 - The enviorments variables for the Linux daemon are accessible by editing the `/etc/default/rookout-agent` file.

-- By default, the Agent listens only on localhost when running in daemon mode.
+- By default, the ETL Agent listens only on localhost when running in daemon mode.
 This can easily be changed by adding the following line to the configuration file:
 ```bash
 export LISTEN_ALL=TRUE